rjwyse/team-stats/README.md

-Overview
+-Overview

-Team Stats is a sports app where a user may create a team roster.
+    -Team Stats is a sports app where a user may create a team roster.
 Add Position, Goals, and Asisst.
 Also yo can add a comment for each player as well as edit thier stats

-Features
+-Features

-User authentication
+    -User authentication
-CRUD - user may create, read, update, and delete players Only authenticated users may use app features
+    -CRUD - user may create, read, update, and delete players -Only authenticated users may use app features

-Technologies
-JavaScript
-EJS
-CSS
+-Technologies

+    -JavaScript
+    -EJS
+    -CSS

 https://trello.com/b/DQMH7xK9/project-2

+-Next Steps

+    - I would like to change the CSS and Styliing to make it look nice and neat
+    - Adding an Image for each player